mmaterna/quarkus/quarkus-mp/README.md

 Quarkus MP
 ==============

-Mostly Microprofile elements from quarkus, and other extensions, based on quarkus-quistarts: https://github.com/quarkusio/quarkus-quickstarts.
+Mostly Microprofile elements from quarkus, and other extensions, based on quarkus-quickstarts: https://github.com/quarkusio/quarkus-quickstarts.

 Configuration